-Check out our blog for the latest details and imagery.
+Check out our blog for the details and imagery from the raising and building process.

 CLT construction is an economically and environmentally conscious alternative to steel and concrete construction, a material that is new to the U.S. building industry.
 “We see CLTs as the wave of the future and are investing in our Western New York campus to better position the region and our industry to ride the wave,” states Jonathan Orpin, our Founder and President.